alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 **[Open programme](#open-programme)**

-3 days of more specialist modules to help you succeed and improve in particular areas of the Digital by Default Service Standard.
+Three days of more specialist modules to help you succeed and improve in particular areas of the Digital by Default Service Standard.

 | Next dates | 2014 |
 |------------|